Lee Kuan Yew wanted S’pore to be green and liveable: PM Lee

 He added that the PAP has been governing the country for 64 years now, making it the world’s longest uninterrupted governing party today.

-He thanked the party activists for their hard work in serving the residents.
+He thanked the party activists for their hard work in serving residents.

 A 10-minute short film, called The Greening Of Singapore, was aired at the event.